Devalyo/Kingston/README.md

 # Kingston
 A cloathing e-commerce with dynamic pages and products.
+Built with React.

 ![image](https://github.com/user-attachments/assets/8f070197-108d-4a81-85b9-9071e22d9a83)